-At our 2012 annual meeting, we asked our stockholders to vote, on an advisory basis, to recommend the frequency with which we would provide future advisory votes on named executive officer compensation.
-At our 2012 annual meeting, 63% of our stockholders voted, on an advisory basis, to hold future advisory votes on named executive officer compensation each year.
 Taking into consideration the recommendation of the stockholders, our board of directors elected to hold advisory votes on named executive officer compensation each year.
-In the future, our board of directors may reconsider the frequency with which we hold advisory votes on named executive officer compensation.
+In the future, our board of directors may reconsider the frequency with which we hold advisory votes on named executive officer compensation and have asked our stockholders this year to recommend, on an advisory basis, the frequency with which we would provide future advisory votes on named executive officer compensation.